-exercise normal safety precautions in Japan.
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in Japan.
+Use common sense.
+Look out for suspicious behaviour.
+Monitor the media and other sources for changes to local conditions and regional security threats.

-- Japan is subject to earthquakes, tsunamis, typhoons and volcanic activity.
+- Japan experiences earthquakes, tsunamis, typhoons and volcanic activity.
 The

 - Every year a number of people are injured or killed during the winter months in snow-related accidents in Japan.
 See

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government can’t intervene on your behalf if you don’t meet your destination's entry or exit requirements.

 If you're visiting for less than 90 days as a tourist, for a business trip or conference, or to visit friends and family, you don't need a visa.
 To qualify, you need to show evidence of sufficient funds and an onward/return ticket or confirmed accommodation arrangements.

 If immigration authorities believe you intend to seek work, they can refuse you entry for up to five years.
 You can't appeal the decision.